 The new group drafted this statement of purpose:

 The C. G. Jung Society of New Orleans offers lectures and in-depth workshops examining Jungian concepts from a contemporary perspective.
 We generally have public programs September through May, usually on the first Tuesday of the month.
 Jung Society members are admitted to monthly programs at no charge and receive a discount when enrolling for workshops.
 Donations to the Jung Society, a section 501(c)(3) nonprofit corporation, are tax deductible to the extent allowed by law.

-The Jung Society is also a pre-approved National Board of Certified Counselors provider of continuing education clock hours, and many programs offer continuing education contact hours for social workers.
+The Jung Society is also a pre-approved National Board of Certified Counselors provider of continuing education clock hours, and many programs offer continuing education contact hours for social workers through the Tulane School of Social Work.
 We maintain a library of books on psychology and related topics.